-University of Toronto Enrolment Services is the primary contact for information on federal and provincial financial aid.
-For many full-time, undergraduate students, government aid, usually OSAP, is a main source of funding.
-Signature Pages and Supporting Documents can be uploaded using OSAP's online system or returned to Enrolment Services.
-First time applicants complete the Master Student Financial Assistance Agreement (MSFAA) online.
-After a student completes an OSAP application, they will receive instructions from the National Student Loan Service Centre regarding online identify verification, direct deposit and loan terms.
+For many full-time, undergraduate students, government aid (usually OSAP) is the main source of funding.
+Signature pages and supporting documents can be uploaded using OSAP's online system or returned to the University Registrar's Office (formerly Enrolment Services).
+First-time applicants complete the Master Student Financial Assistance Agreement (MSFAA) online.
+After a student completes an OSAP application, they will receive instructions from the National Student Loan Service Centre regarding online identity verification, direct deposit and loan terms.

 If you have been financing your education with Canada or Ontario student loans (OSAP) you should review repayment and loan maintenance information.

-If you have special financial circumstances, you may be eligible to appeal the amount of funding you received.
-For more information, contact Enrolment Services (contact information at the bottom of the OSAP FAQ page).
+If you have special financial circumstances, you may be eligible to appeal the amount of OSAP or other province funding you received.
+For more information, contact the URO (contact information at the bottom of the OSAP FAQ page).

 Government of Canada Financial Tools and Calculators